A Man for All Seasons (1966 film): Adaptation

 Robert Bolt adapted the screenplay himself.
-The running commentary of The Common Man was deleted and the character was divided into the roles of the Thames boatman, More's steward, an innkeeper, the jailer from the Tower, the jury foreman and the executioner.
+The running commentary of The Common Man was deleted and the character was divided into the roles of the Thames boatman, More's steward, an innkeeper, the jailer from the Tower, the jury foreman, and the executioner.
 The subplot involving the imperial ambassador Eustace Chapuys was also excised.
 A few minor scenes were added, including Wolsey's death, More's investiture as Chancellor, and Henry's wedding to Anne Boleyn, to cover narrative gaps left by the exclusion of the Common Man.

 The Brechtian staging of the final courtroom scene (which depicted the Jury as consisting of the Common Man and several sticks bearing the hats of the various characters he has played) is changed to a more naturalistic setting.
 Also, while the Duke of Norfolk was the judge both historically and in the play's depiction of the trial, the character of the Chief Justice (Jack Gwillim) was created for the film.
 Norfolk is still present, but plays little role in the proceedings.

 Production

 The producers initially feared that Scofield was not a big enough name to draw in audiences, so the producers approached Richard Burton, who turned down the part.
 Laurence Olivier was also considered, but Zinnemann demanded that Scofield be cast.
 He played More both in London's West End and on Broadway; the latter appearance led to a Tony Award.

 Alec Guinness was the studio's first choice to play Wolsey, and Peter O'Toole its first choice for Henry.
 Richard Harris was also considered.
 Bolt wanted film director John Huston to play Norfolk, but he refused.
 Vanessa Redgrave was originally to have played Margaret, but she had a theatre commitment.
 She agreed to a cameo as Anne Boleyn on the condition that she not be billed in the part or mentioned in the previews.
+Zinneman cast actor John Hurt in his first major film role, on the basis of a strong performance in David Halliwell's Little Malcolm and His Struggle Against the Eunuchs.

 To keep the budget at under $2 million, the actors all took salary cuts.
 Only Scofield, York, and Welles were paid more than £10,000.
-For playing Rich, his first major film role, John Hurt was paid £3,000.
+For playing Rich, John Hurt was paid £3,000.
 Vanessa Redgrave appeared simply for the fun of it and refused payment.

 Leo McKern had played the Common Man in the original West End production of the show, but had been shifted to Cromwell for the Broadway production.
 He and Scofield are the only members of the cast to appear in both the stage and screen versions of the story.
 Vanessa Redgrave played Lady Alice in a 1988 remake.

 The film is shot in Technicolor.